MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mssp-access.md

 To implement a multi-tenant delegated access solution, take the following steps:

-1. Enable [role-based access control](/microsoft-365/security/defender-endpoint/rbac) for Defender for Endpoint via the Microsoft 365 Defender portal and connect with Azure Active Directory (Azure AD) groups.
+1. Enable [role-based access control](/microsoft-365/security/defender-endpoint/rbac) for Defender for Endpoint via the Microsoft 365 Defender portal and connect with Microsoft Entra groups.

-2. Configure [entitlement management for external users](/azure/active-directory/governance/entitlement-management-external-users) within Azure AD Identity Governance to enable access requests and provisioning.
+2. Configure [entitlement management for external users](/azure/active-directory/governance/entitlement-management-external-users) within Microsoft Entra ID Governance to enable access requests and provisioning.

 3. Manage access requests and audits in [Microsoft Myaccess](/azure/active-directory/governance/entitlement-management-request-approve).

 ## Enable role-based access controls in Microsoft Defender for Endpoint in Microsoft 365 Defender portal

-1. **Create access groups for MSSP resources in Customer AAD: Groups**
+1. **Create access groups for MSSP resources in Customer Microsoft Entra ID: Groups**

     These groups will be linked to the Roles you create in Defender for Endpoint in Microsoft 365 Defender portal.
 To do so, in the customer AD tenant, create three groups.
 In our example approach, we create the following groups: